 - very versatile shoe that performs well in different paces, speeds and distances

-Created to enhance the athletic performance, the Ride 9 are a serious contender for the top running shoes for men with high arches.
+Created to enhance the athletic performance, the Ride 10 are a serious contender for the top shoe suitable for runners with high arches.

-ASICS Men’s Kinsei 6 are shoes which are especially designed and manufactured to resolve problems arising from high arches and under-pronation when running or training.
+ASICS Men’s Kinsei 6 are especially designed and manufactured to resolve the runners problems arising from high arches regardless of the length of the run.
+So no matter whether it is sprint, 5k, or even a marathon – the runner will feel the adaptive cushioning and support of the shoe.
 The Kinsei have special biomorphic fit flexibility in their upper, a rubber sole and a supportive heel clutching system along with solyte foam as a midsole.
-All this combined makes a perfect, lightweight, flexible yet comfortable and stable, which is excellent for long distance runs.
+All this combined makes it perfect, lightweight, adaptable yet comfortable and stable, which is excellent for long distance runs.

 They run true to size, so there is no need to guess whether to order half a size bigger or smaller.
 The thing we liked the most here is that responsive underfoot platform of the mid-sole.
 This simple feature is both efficient and supportive.
 The materials that are used in the making of the Kinsei are of high quality for a no-compromise build.

 On the other hand, the outsole is made of extremely durable material AHAR and will give you a good run for the money invested.
 There are few thing that are more unpleasant than a sole that worns out too soon.

 Another superb product by the reputable Japanese sportswear producer ASICS, the Kinseis are definitely worth their cost.
 Make sure you get the right size, and you can be sure that you will fall in love with these sneakers.

 What to look for in the best running shoes for high arches?